 These hours may vary if a student is on a fellowship.
-Please contact The Graduate Program Contact person, if you have questions.
+Please contact Faheem Bhuiya, if you have questions.

 6. Teaching

 6.1 Requirements

 Becoming a proficient teacher is an important part of graduate education.
 The department requires each graduate student to teach the equivalent of 50% for one semester.
 Non-native English speaking CDB graduate students must be eligible to teach within 3 years of their entering the graduate program.
 Ph.D. candidates who are not eligible to teach within this time period may be dismissed from the Ph.D. program.